The 10 Best Brands in Social Media Marketing

 Surprising Statistics That Are Flying Under the Radar

-1. Declining Engagement Rates Across Major Platforms: While TikTok remains dominant, engagement rates have dropped by 34%, Instagram by 16%, and Facebook by 36%.
+- Declining Engagement Rates Across Major Platforms: While TikTok remains dominant, engagement rates have dropped by 34% on TikTok, 16% on Instagram, and 36% on Facebook.
 Twitter (X) saw the steepest decline at 48%.
 This signals a shift in user behaviour, with audiences becoming more selective about their interactions.

-2. Micro-Influencers Outperforming Larger Influencers: Brands find higher ROI with micro-influencers (less than 100,000 followers), as their engagement rates are significantly higher than macro-influencers.
+- Micro-Influencers Outperforming Larger Influencers: Brands achieve higher ROI with micro-influencers (less than 100,000 followers), whose engagement rates are significantly higher than those of macro-influencers.
 This trend is reshaping influencer marketing strategies.

-4. Carousels Outperforming Reels on Instagram: Despite the push for video content, carousel posts have overtaken Reels in engagement on Instagram this year, showing that multi-image storytelling still resonates strongly with users.
+- Carousels Outperforming Reels on Instagram: Despite the push for video content, carousel posts have overtaken Reels in engagement this year, underscoring that multi-image storytelling still resonates strongly with users.

-5. Niche Communities Going Offline: Brands leverage online subcultures to create real-life events, blending digital and physical experiences.
+- Niche Communities Going Offline: Brands leverage online subcultures to create real-life events that blend digital and physical experiences.
 For instance, platforms like LinkedIn and Instagram are used for exclusive community-building initiatives.

 The Players to Watch